 The Rheinhessen region of Germany contains a great deal of limestone within the soil, as it was once covered by a sea in a subtropical climate.
 The limestone rock of the region is composed of the skeletal fragments of marine animals and organisms.
 Today you can still find remains of the marine life and shells within the limestone of the vineyard.
 This carbonate sedimentary rock gives the wine a great sense of minerality.

 The vineyard’s soil is rich loam and clay.
 Lorenz is committed to Organic production and the responsible care of nature.
 In addition to growing without the use of synthetically produced insecticides, herbicides, fungicides and artificial fertilizers, they ensure their vineyard maintains a natural and healthy balance by sowing a variety of wild herbs and legumes between the vines, and by using organic humus fertilization.
+The vines are Dry Farmed, without the use of any irrigation.
+This forces the roots to seek out moisture deep within the ground, and Lorenz feels this creates more flavorful berries.

 The Rich Rheinhessen Region